Professional counselling and supervision

 I have been working in mental health, addiction, domestic violence, family and sexual harm, counselling, and professional supervision since 2008.

 Sometimes difficult life experiences can result in us blaming or hurting ourselves and others.
-You are welcome just as you are.
-Counselling is designed to be a safe place, somewhere non-judgemental and supportive where we can come up with ideas to help manage whatever problem it is that you are facing.
+Counselling is a non-judgemental and supportive process where we can come up with ideas to help manage whatever problem you are facing.

 What does it cost?